CleverTap Query Language

 }

-Supports filtering on Platform, Platform Type, Device, OS and Browser.
-Possible values are:
+It supports filtering on Platform, Platform Type, Device, OS (Operating System), and Browser as shown below:

 {